ModelarData/Telegraf-Output-Apache-Arrow-Flight/README.md

       `command = ["/path/to/flight.exe", "-config", "/path/to/sample.conf"]`
      * Linux/macOS: Assign the following to `command` so the resulting line becomes:
       `command = ["/path/to/flight", "-config", "/path/to/sample.conf"]`
-   * Configure any input plugin to consume metrics. (the metric must adhere to the schema presented in this README)
+   * Configure any input plugin to consume metrics.
+(The metric must adhere to the schema presented in this README)
 6. Configure the [sample configuration](\plugins\output\flight\sample.conf) to connect to the desired server, and designate the desired table to store metrics in.
 7. Run the plugin using Telegraf: `telegraf --config telegraf.conf --input-filter chosen_input_plugin --output-filter execd`